+SYNTAX show method [method-name] -------- ------------- --------------- method-name

+Qualifiers Defaults -all See text

-SYNTAX show method [method-name] QualifiersDefaults-allSee text restrictions None.
-PARAMETERS method-name An optional parameter, which if specified must be the name of a previously defined delivery method.
-DESCRIPTION This command is used to show the definitions of delivery methods in the PM user profile database.
-This command may be used to show the definition of particular delivery method, by specifying the method parameter, or may be u to show the definitions of all the currently defined delivery methods by inst- specifying the -all qualifier.
-COMMAND QUALIFIERS -all Show the definitions of all delivery methods.
-EXAMPLES Bel ow is an example of showing all defined delivery methods. pmdf profile profile&gt; show method -all Method BSD is defined as: /var/spool/mail/%s Method DMW is defined as: /usr/bin/inetgrecv %s Method MIME is defined as: +/var/spool/mail/%s profile&gt; exit pmdf qm is a utility program which allows inspection and manipulation of queued messages.
-While pmdf qm has two modes, maintenance mode and user mode, unprivileged users may only use the user mode.
-From user mode, you can obtain listings of all "queued" messages which you have sent but which are still on your system awaiting delivery.
-You can read or return any of your queued messages.
+An optional parameter, which if specified must be the name of a previously defined delivery method.

+This command is used to show the definitions of delivery methods in the PMDF user profile database.
+This command may be used to show the definition of a particular delivery method, by specifying the method parameter, or may be used to show the definitions of all the currently defined delivery methods by instead specifying the -all qualifier.

+COMMAND QUALIFIERS

+-all

+Show the definitions of all delivery methods.

+Below is an example of showing all defined delivery methods.

+'''

+pmdf profile

+profile> show method -all

+Method BSD is defined as: /var/spool/mail/%s

+Method DMW is defined as: |/usr/bin/inetgrecv %s

+Method MIME is defined as: +/var/spool/mail/%s

+profile> exit

+'''

+qm: Manipulate Your Queued Messages